 5. Switch from a student card

 Do you own a student credit card?
-If so, now is the time to switch to a credit card with perks and rewards more relevant to your new lifestyle, like high cash back rates on eating out, travel expenses and streaming services.
+If so, now is the time to find a credit card with perks and rewards more relevant to your new lifestyle, like high cash back rates on eating out, travel expenses and streaming services.